davewragg/davewragg.github.io/books/tales-of-the-plains.md

 _'The Hunters ... satisfied my western fantasy cravings in ways I can’t even describe.'_
 HOLLY HEARTS BOOKS

+### Praise for The Company of the Wolf

+_'Dave Wragg is one of my favourite writers because he is so bloody entertaining!
+The Company of the Wolf is no exception: it is full of whip-smart dialogue, brutal action and brilliant characters.
+It is barnstorming modern fantasy and not to be missed.'_
+Gareth Brown, Sunday Times Bestselling author of THE BOOK OF DOORS

+_'Book 2 of the Tales of the Plains sees higher stakes, a bigger vista, a badder villain, a taller Javani, and even more classic Wragg one-liners.
+A fun-filled romp with a serious heart and a cast of loveable rogues.'_
+Anna Stephens, author of the GODBLIND trilogy and SONGS OF THE DROWNED

+_'Diamond wit, blade-sharp dialogue and a cast of characters so compelling I’d give my right hand to save them were they real… this is not just Wragg’s best book, but everything I adore about modern fantasy in one volume.'_
+Ed Crocker, author of Epic fantasy trilogy LIGHTFALL

+_'Wragg's brand of fantasy deserves its own name: grassroots fantasy.
+Small in scale, large in heart, with underdog heroes you can't help but root for.'_
+Amber A. Logan, author of THE SECRET GARDEN OF YANAGI INN

 [&laquo; Back to Books](/books)